The History of Whoo

 DONGUIBOGAM (1613)1

-The complex was developed following a modern reinterpretation of a traditional Oriental Medicine processing technology: “Myeonghachobeop” (명하초법, 明煆助法).
+The complex was developed through a modern reinterpretation of a traditional Oriental Medicine processing technique known as “Myeonghachobeop” (명하초법, 明煆助法).
 The process consists of two steps:

 ⬥ Gong Jin Solution™

-All products from The History of Whoo incorporate “Gong Jin Solution™“, also known as “Gongjinbidan” (공진비단, 供辰秘丹), a proprietary herbal complex that constitutes the core ingredient of the brand.
+All products from The History of Whoo incorporate “Gong Jin Solution™” (공진솔루션™), a proprietary herbal complex that constitutes the brand’s signature ingredient.
+This complex represents an evolution of “Gongjinbidan” (공진비단, 供辰秘丹), which was previously the representative ingredient of the brand.

-“Gong Jin Solution™” is based on “Gongjindan” (공진단, 拱辰丹), a traditional Oriental medicine prescription originally created by Chinese physician Wei Yilin.
-According to the classical text or Oriental Medicine “Efficacious Remedies of the Physicians” (세의득효방, 世醫得效方), “Gongjindan” was a remedy exclusively reserved for emperors and for this reason, it earned the name of “Emperor’s Medicine”10.
+The History of Whoo’s “Gongjinbidan” is based on “Gongjindan” (공진단, 拱辰丹), a traditional Oriental medicine prescription originally created by Chinese physician Wei Yilin.
+According to the classical text or Oriental Medicine “Efficacious Remedies of the Physicians” (세의득효방, 世醫得效方), “Gongjindan” was a remedy exclusively reserved for emperors and for this reason, it earned the name of “Emperor’s Medicine”9.

 [source: 백록담한의원]